averyhiebert/lingthing/README.md

-# lingthing ⚡
+# ⚡lingthing

 A library for n-gram-based character-level language modeling in JavaScript, intended for use in the browser.
-Also an anagram for "lightning".

 A json file containing counts of n-grams in some training corpus can be created using the script `scripts/count_grams.py` (or you can use the